fruitTheory/Sudoku/README.md

 # Sudoku

-Thing that solves Sudoku puzzles.
+Currently a foundation for Sudoku solver.

 Could do..
 - Finish Solver